kwirk/eventgallery/admin/doc/readme.md

 	- Bug fixes
 		- fixed German language in Ajax list (Bild 1 von 10)
 		- fixed HTTP 500 caused by large log file containing for Picasa access requests.
-		- fixed SEO urls when appending a suffix like .html to every url.
+		- fixed SEO URLs when appending a suffix like .html to every URL.
 		- fixed adding comments.
 		- fixed enlargement of images because of JavaScript calculations
 		- fixed hiding of navigation buttons in single image view if the last / first image is shown.
 		- fixed blue background in Ajax view with J2.5 default template
-		- fixed issue with lightbox and some url encoding.
+		- fixed issue with lightbox and some URL encoding.
 Lightbox opened but no image appeared.

 ## 2.6.0